 Any hiker can use these Efficient Backpacking Tips to get more time to do what they love best outdoors.
 Whether it's covering more miles, extra time to enjoy the views, take photographs, fish, get some extra swimming in a lake or even (gasp!) a mid-afternoon nap.

 A 9 pound pack is all you need to be safe and warm.
-So, if you want to lower your pack weight but retain all the convenience and comfort of “traditional” backpacking, look no further than this Lightweight Backpacking Gear List This Lightweight Backpacking Gear List is suitable for most backpackers on most 3-season trips in the lower 48 and [...]
+So, if you want to lower your pack weight but retain all the convenience and comfort of “traditional” backpacking, look no further than this Lightweight Backpacking Gear Checklist.
+This Lightweight Backpacking Gear Checklist is suitable for most backpackers on most 3-season trips in the lower 48 and [...]

 Take the train to the AT—low carbon, low stress.
 No car, no complicated shuttles.
 Just great hiking!
 This AT section hike has it all—an ideal blend of natural beauty, history, small towns, great local parks, and meeting interesting people.
 It's a perfect example of what makes hiking on the AT a unique and special experience—why people come from [...]